-Of all the things I am grateful for having, resilience is my biggest.
+Of all the things I am grateful for having, resilience is my biggest one.
 It kept me (and continues to keep me) fighting, stubborn and determined to belong in a world where I want to be, even when things don’t work out.

 And in the end, I got there.

-I passed my Mountain Leader Award, completed my first big expedition, my blog blossomed and I created Love Her Wild, a group for female adventurers which has become my world.
+I passed my Mountain Leader Award, completed my first big expedition, my blog blossomed and I founded Love Her Wild, a community for female adventurers which has become my world.
 And even found a way to make money from what I am doing.

 I am now one of them.
 An ‘adventurer’.